panda3d/panda3d-docs/programming/collision-detection/collision-handlers.rst

 This kind of handler further specializes CollisionHandlerPusher to integrate with Panda's :ref:`Physics Engine <panda3d-physics-engine>`.
-It requires that the NodePath you pass as the second parameter to ``pusher.addCollider`` actually contains an ActorNode, the type of node that is moved by forces in the physics system.
+It requires that the NodePath you pass as the second parameter to :meth:`pusher.add_collider() <panda3d.physics.PhysicsCollisionHandler.add_collider>` actually contains an ActorNode, the type of node that is moved by forces in the physics system.

 .. only:: python